masolimano/maneage/README-hacking.md

      $ git remote rename origin template-origin   # Rename current/only remote to "template-origin".
      $ git branch -m template                     # Rename current/only branch to "template".
      $ git checkout -b master                     # Create and enter new "master" branch.
+     $ pwd                                        # Just to confirm where you are.
      ```

  - **Prepare to build project**: The `./project configure` command of the